Ant-Architect/Ant-Architect.github.io/_posts/2023-09-17-Week-37-Summery.markdown

 ## Summary

 * The group has decided on the name *Ant-Architect*.
-* A logo is to be created by Lana
+* A logo is to be created
 * Every subgroup creates their own backlog
 * The first meeting next week will focus on combining the backlogs